 Background and Intent: Participating sites will reflect the health care needs of the community and the educational needs of the fellows.
-A wide variety of organizations may provide a robust educational experience and, thus, Sponsoring Institutions and participating sites may encompass inpatient and outpatient settings including, but not limited to a university, a medical school, a teaching hospital, a nursing home, a school of public health, a health department, a public health agency, an organized health care delivery system, a medical examiner's office, an educational consortium, a teaching health center, a physician group practice, federally qualified health center, or an educational foundation.
+A wide variety of organizations may provide a robust educational experience and, thus, Sponsoring Institutions and participating sites may encompass inpatient and outpatient settings including, but not limited to a university, a medical school, a teaching hospital, a nursing home, a school of public health, a health department, a public health agency, an organized health care delivery system, a medical examiner's office, an educational consortium, a teaching health center, a physician group practice, a federally qualified health center, a surgery center, an academic and private single-specialty clinic, or an educational foundation.

-- I.A.1.
-The program must be sponsored by one ACGME-accredited Sponsoring Institution. ^{(Core)} - I.B.
+I.A.1.
+The program must be sponsored by one ACGME-accredited Sponsoring Institution.
+(Core)

+I.B.
 Participating Sites